Naive Feature Selection: a Nearly Tight Convex Relaxation for Sparse Naive Bayes: Abstract

 \section{Abstract}

 Due to its linear complexity, naive Bayes classification remains an attractive supervised learning method, especially in very large-scale settings.
 We propose a sparse version of naive Bayes, which can be used for feature selection.
 This leads to a combinatorial maximum-likelihood problem, for which we provide an exact solution in the case of binary data, or a bound in the multinomial case.
-We prove that our bound becomes tight as the marginal contribution of additional features decreases.
+We prove that our convex relaxation bounds becomes tight as the marginal contribution of additional features decreases, using a priori duality gap bounds dervied from the Shapley-Folkman theorem.
+We show how to produce primal solutions satisfying these bounds.
 Both binary and multinomial sparse models are solvable in time almost linear in problem size, representing a very small extra relative cost compared to the classical naive Bayes.
-Numerical experiments on text data show that the naive Bayes feature selection method is as statistically effective as state-of-the-art feature selection methods such as recursive feature elimination, $l_1$-penalized logistic regression and LASSO, while being orders of magnitude faster.
-For a large data set, having more than with $1.6$ million training points and about $12$ million features, and with a non-optimized CPU implementation, our sparse naive Bayes model can be trained in less than 15 seconds.
+Numerical experiments on text data show that the naive Bayes feature selection method is as statistically effective as state-of-the-art feature selection methods such as recursive feature elimination, $l_1$-penalized logistic regression and LASSO, while being orders of magnitude faster \footnote{A python implementation can be found at \url{https://github.com/aspremon/NaiveFeatureSelection}}.